2009 Air New Zealand Cup: Points

 The table shows how many points were scored by each team (white) and how many points each team was scored against them (grey) in the 2009 Air New Zealand Cup.
 Hawke's Bay scored the most points this season with 372 points with an average of 28.6 points per game while Southland had the best defensive record with 189 points scored against them at an average of 14.5 points per game.

 Tries

-List of tries each team has scored.
 Canterbury, Hawke's Bay and Wellington all scored the most tries during the round robin with 40 each.
 North Harbour, Northland and Taranaki all scored the fewest tries with only 20 tries each.
 Southland gave up the fewest tries with 15 while Counties Manukau gave up the most with 48.

-Disciplinary Cards
+Disciplinary cards

-List of teams whose players received yellow and/or red cards.
 Bay of Plenty were issued the most yellow cards with five while North Harbour were issued the only red card of the season.

 Player

-The list of the top players who scored the most points and tries in the 2009 Air New Zealand Cup.
-A total of 3953 points including 406 tries were scored with a total of 218 players scoring points.
+A total of 3,953 points were scored, including 406 tries, with a total of 218 players scoring points.

-Top Ten Points Scorers

-2009 Air New Zealand Cup Round Robin top ten point scorers.
+Top 10 points scorers

 Matt Berquist scored the most with 156 points and an average of 14.2 points per game.